fkhadra/react-toastify/README.md

 ## Documentation

-Check the [documentation](https://fkhadra.github.io/react-toastify/introduction) to get you started !
+Check the [documentation](https://fkhadra.github.io/react-toastify/introduction) to get you started!

 ## Contribute